Negar-Hashemi/js-sanitizer/README.md

 ### Jest
 - Ensures Babel is active using `babel-jest`.
-- If no Jest config exists, creates a minimal `jest.config.js` with Babel support.
+- If no Jest config exists, creates a minimal `jest.config.js`.
 - If you already have a Jest config, it won’t overwrite it — just make sure `transform` includes `babel-jest`.

 ### Mocha